Poojitha257/ServletToServlet/README.md

 👉 Maintains user data across multiple requests.
 🔐 Data persists in session scope.
 💡 Ideal for login sessions, shopping carts, etc.

+4️⃣ Cookies:
+👉 Store small pieces of data on the client-side. 🍪
+🌐 Data persists across requests and browser sessions (depending on cookie type).
+♻ Shares information between servlets via the client's browser.
+💡 Ideal for tracking user preferences or maintaining session information when the session object is not suitable.